Rogelio Funes Mori’s father criticizes Héctor Herrera and the operation of Martino’s Mexican National Team

 Miguel Ruperto Funes, who was nicknamed ‘Cacho’ in his time as a soccer player in Mendoza, stated: “I played soccer for just a few pesos.
 But I played to win, just like Rogelio does.
 He does it with Monterrey and he does it with the national team.
 Nothing more than a ‘9’ you have to give play, you have to make him participate… Against Costa Rica 25 minutes passed and they hadn’t given him a ball.
 If you don’t throw the ‘9’, he leaves to die of hunger Rogelio, Jiménez, Borgetti, Cuauhtémoc Blanco, Palencia, or whoever you tell me”.

-He said: “Yesterday I got tired of seeing many balls played backwards and you ask the ‘Muñeco’ Gallardo if he likes his players to throw the ball backwards”.
+He said: “Yesterday I got tired of seeing many balls played backwards and you ask ‘Muñeco’ Gallardo if he likes his players to throw the ball backwards.”

 WHERE WERE THE LEADERS?